nesteagle/typescript/html/game/roadmap.md

 # Easier way to find upgrades --TODO

-# General textbox that will expand on hover --in progress

-# ^^ Merge all textboxes and simplify code
+# Merge all textboxes and simplify code --PRIORITY

 # Improve Upgrade tree and add more settings